Monday January 4, 2021

 Roof cleaning is fairly new and only became an industry in the late 1980’s and early 1990’s.
 It was primarily started up in the Southern United States, with the state of Florida being one of the main areas of growth for the industry.
 And no wonder, because down here in Florida we have the primary ingredients that make bacteria, mold, and mildew grow rampant. . . heat and humidity.

-Many roofing surfaces are made with materials that can be metabolized by these microorganisms.
-For example, shingles contain limestone, which contains phosphates, an excellent source of nutrients for algae, mildew, and bacteria to feed on.
+Many roofing surfaces are made with materials that can be metabolized by these microorganisms, according to your Melbourne soft washing professionals.
+For example, contain limestone, which contains phosphates, an excellent source of nutrients for algae, mildew, and bacteria to feed on.
 These microorganisms will break down a roofing surface and cause decomposition.
 This in turn, will also aid the process of erosion caused by running water such as rainfall.

 Soft washing simply uses a cleaning solution to clean your roof.
-Our technicians spray the solution on your roof at around the pressure of a garden hose, and let the chemicals do the work.
+Our Melbourne soft washinh experts spray the solution on your roof at around the pressure of a garden hose, and let the chemicals do the work.
 Most importantly, the cleaning solution actually kills the algae growing on your roof all the way down to the spores.
-Because of this soft washing technique, your roof will stay clean for years and you won’t need to worry about any damage to your roof.
+Because of this soft washing technique by your Melbourne exterior cleaning company, your roof will stay clean for years and you won’t need to worry about any damage.

 When should you have a soft washing treatment for your roof?

-There’s no hard and fast rule about exactly how often you should wash your home, but here are a few things to keep in mind:
+There’s no hard and fast rule about exactly how often you should wash your home, but here are a few things to keep in mind as recommended by Melbourne soft washing experts:

 - If your home is located on or near a dirt road, you may need to wash your house every few months (especially during dry periods).